garciart/ansible-qrg/linux-in-windows.md

     ![Downloads folder](img/install_04.png)

-    > **NOTE** - By default, browsers will download the disk image to your **Downloads** folder.
-However, if you prefer not to store the image in that, you can move the image to another location.
-Just remember the location, so you can enter it into VirtualBox later on.
+    > **WARNING** - By default, most browsers will download the disk image to your **Downloads** folder.
+I recommend you move the image to another location so you do not accidentally delete it.
+I also recommend you do not use a folder linked to a cloud service, like OneDrive, since the image is large and transferring it to and from the cloud can cause delays.
+Just remember the path to the new location; you will need it later.

 -----